frictionlessdata/datapackage-pipelines/README.md

      - Subsequent lines contain the contents of the data rows of the file (i.e. no header row or other chaff)
      - Each row in the file must be printed as a single-line JSON encoded object, which maps the header names to values

-Processors will receive an FDP in the exact same format in their stdin.
-Fetchers will receive nothing in their stdin.
+Processors will receive an tabular data package in the exact same format in their stdin (Except the first processor in the pipeline, which will receive nothing in its stdin).

 Parameters are passed as a JSON encoded string in the first command line argument of the executor.